2 Corinthians 4:13–18

 Do not lose heart.
 “We fix our eyes not on what is seen …” That would be the sufferings, troubles, and difficulties. “… but on what

-” God’s promises in Christ, eternal life, heaven.
+is unseen.”
+God’s promises in Christ, eternal life, heaven.
 “For what is seen is temporary, but what is unseen is eternal.”
 God’s promises to you are waiting.
 Heaven is glorious.
 Keep your eyes on those unseen promises of God by being in God’s Word.
 See them by faith.
 Remember the work of Christ.